 - Monitor symptoms

 - If any symptoms develop, travelers must immediately self-isolate and contact the local public health authority or their healthcare provider to determine if they should seek testing.
 If you are not feeling well, please stay home and rest.

-- If you are unvaccinated, we respectfully request you wait to visit our communities.
-If you must come, please:
+- If you are unvaccinated, we respectfully request that you wait to visit our communities.
+If you must come, please remain socially distant.

 Plan before you go

 To ensure you have the most up-to-date information, it is important to check directly with the specific restaurant, lodging property, attraction, etc., that you want to visit.
 Please note that many of our area attractions are requiring advanced ticket purchasing and reservations.

 The border between Canada and the United States is open!
 We are excited to welcome our neighbors to the north back to the Adirondacks for safe, fun getaways and adventures.
 Although the border is open, anyone traveling between the US and Canada must follow certain rules that allow for safe travel, including proof of vaccination and proof of a negative COVID-19 test within 72 hours of your boarder crossing.

 For short trips, a single test may be used for re-entry within 72 hours.

 To help you learn more and prepare for your trip, please visit our helpful resources page.
 There, you will find information about what you need at the border, testing, and more, to ensure that your trip goes as smoothly as possible.

 The Placid Xprss will continue to operate on its regular schedule.